-On some rare occasions, there are some generous mature traveling photographers that are willing to share some of their knowledge.
-Beyond those serendipitous events, traveling photography is better learned by doing it, and getting asked for insightful critiques.
-There are a lot of good-willing photographic communities out there, try to find one where you feel comfortable with, and eventually try to invest in a serious critique.
+On some rare occasions, there are some generous traveling photographers that are willing to share some of their knowledge.
+Beyond those serendipitous events, traveling photography is better learned by doing it and asking for insightful critiques.
+There are a lot of good-willed photographic communities out there, try to find one where you feel comfortable, and eventually try to invest in a serious critique.

 How To Improve Travel Photography?

 For this, high quality image consumption is the way to go.
-Clean your Instagram’s feed, try to only look at photographs that make sense of your own style.
-This will have a huge impact on the quality of your work, and won’t cost you a single penny for doing it.
-If you like the social activity from Instagram, have two dedicated accounts, one for leisure, and one for professional photographic purposes.
+Clean your Instagram feed, try to only look at photographs that make sense with your own style.
+This will have a huge impact on the quality of your work and won’t cost you a single penny.
+If you like the social activity on Instagram, have two dedicated accounts: one for leisure, and one for professional photographic purposes.

 What Are The Basics Behind Traveling Photography?